 I'll sum it up quickly.
 I'm Bob Schroeck.
 I went to Manchester Township High School in Manchester, NJ from 1976 to 1980 (where I was known as "Robert" — I was bit stuffier then).
 I'm Princeton University Class of '84; while I was there I created Narth for a campaign run at the old Simulation Games Union at Whig-Clio.

 If you really care what I do for a living, I'm a computer programmer, specializing mostly in VB.NET, C# and Delphi, but capable of several other languages in a pinch.
 Although I'm pretty damned good at what I do, if I do say so myself, there are (naturally enough) places where I want to improve my skills.
 Regardless, I get the job done, and I can occasionally pull out a surprise or two.
-I'm currently working as a .NET developer for a small web outfit in Bedminster, NJ.
+I'm currently working as a .NET developer for a fast-growing web outfit in Bedminster, NJ.

 Away from the office, I'm a freelance writer.
 Mostly, I've written for Steve Jackson Games, under whose imprint are (as of the Winter of 2016-17) nearly twenty books I've either written outright or to which I have contributed something.
 I've also edited two books for SJG.
 (Hit the "Bookstore" link on the menu above to see those of my books which are currentlyavailable through Amazon.com.)

 In addition to my book-sized works, I've written or co-written about a half-dozen articles for SJG's Roleplayer and Pyramid magazines.
 If you care to look back far enough, I have a couple things in Dragon Magazine, circa 1984-85, too.
 (I won't tell you which issues; I'm not particularly proud of those works, so why should I point you right at them?)